-I think what we really need to do is explain what a homemaker is, those people have homesteading skills.
-They run a house, hence the term “the home and land acquired by family.”
+I think what we really need to do is explain what a homemaker is, and why those people have homesteading skills.
+They run a house, hence the term “the home and land acquired by the family.”
 I have recently started to wonder why so many blogs have become homesteading blogs.
 These are basically homemaking skills, maybe they are trying to bring back the skills most of us have used our whole life and putting them front and center.

-If you understand and use any of these skills please teach them at your church, schools and neighborhoods.
+If you understand and use any of these skills please teach them at your church, schools, and neighborhoods.
 Trust me, people need to know these skills.
 You don’t have to be living off-grid to take advantage of this knowledge, you just want to be enterprising, cost-conscious, and live more of a simplistic life.
 Some would consider these as survival skills, and when used properly, many would be.

 These are the things I learned growing up, how about you?